It's now a year to the day since a very special person to me passed away after a painful and tough ordeal with cancer.

-It actually seems much longer than one year but time drifts slowly when you miss someone so dearly.
+It seems much longer than one year ago but I suppose time drifts slowly when you miss someone so dearly.

 She Is Gone

 You can shed tears that she is gone Or you can smile because she has lived

 You can close your eyes and pray that she will come back Or you can open your eyes and see all that she has left

 Your heart can be empty because you can't see her Or you can be full of the love that you shared